Map Design: The Print layout#

 Make sure to check the map after exporting the PDF as some design elements might have changed in the exporting process.

-Map templates can facilitate and reduce the creation of a print layout.
-Map templates save the arrangement of elements in the print layout.
-However, they do not save the layers and images of the project.
-These will need to be reconfigured again.
+Map templates can simplify and speed up the creation of a print layout by saving the arrangement of elements.
+However, they do not save the project’s layers and images, which will need to be reconfigured each time.
 If you work for an organisation that frequently publishes maps, or you need to create several maps on the same topics but in different regions or times, you can use map templates to skip the arrangement of elements.

 Note